Computational Genomics Resource Laboratory

 In addition CGRL will coordinate with the existing QB3 next-generation sequencing core facilities Vincent J. Coates Genomics Sequencing Laboratory (GSL) and the Functional Genomics Laboratory (FGL) to keep ahead of new developments.
 Users of these sequencing facilities will have the option of seamlessly transferring data and carrying out secondary and tertiary analysis of their data utilizing the CGRL computing infrastructure.

-The CGRL is directed by UC Berkeley Professors Brian Staskawicz and John Taylor, and is located in 238 Koshland Hall, UC Berkeley.
-Day-to-day operations are managed by its Director Ravi Alla.
+The CGRL is directed by UC Berkeley Professors Brian Staskawicz, John Taylor, and Rasmus Nielsen and is located in 238 Koshland Hall, UC Berkeley.
+Day-to-day operations are managed by a Science Director (recruitment for this position is currently in progress).

 Email firstname.lastname@example.org for questions and comments.